Miami Dolphins Odds

 - New York Jets +3.5 (-110)

-For a bet on the Dolphins to be a winner, they have to take home the W by a victory of 4 points or more (more than 3.5).
-If they win that game 36-31, then your bet would be a winner.
+For a bet on the Dolphins to be a winner, they must take home the W by a victory of 4 points or more (more than 3.5).
+If they win that game 36-31, your bet would be a winner.
 If they win 26-23, then you’d lose your bet.

 For the Jets to have bets on them come up as winners, they either have to be victorious outright, or they have to lose by 3 points or fewer.